Jim Duggan: Early feuds (1987)

 Duggan was signed to the WWF in January 1987, making his first major appearance with the WWF at WrestleMania III, where he also made his pay-per-view debut.
 In the weeks preceding WrestleMania, Duggan began his first WWF feud with Nikolai Volkoff.
 At the event, he ran to ringside prior to a match between The Killer Bees and The Iron Sheik and Nikolai Volkoff and interrupted Volkoff's pre-match singing of the Russian national anthem.
 Duggan had previously done this on TV matches leading up to the event.

-On May 26, 1987 Duggan and the Iron Sheik were arrested for DUI in New Jersey.
-Duggan was released from the company, but was ultimately brought back in a lower spot on roster.
+On May 26, 1987, Duggan and the Iron Sheik were arrested for DUI in New Jersey.
+Duggan was released from the company, but was ultimately brought back in a lower spot on the roster.
 Although he did not win any major titles in the promotion, for seven years he was a consistent fan favorite with his patriotic working class everyman gimmick.
 His character was mainly comical, as he rarely was in major contention for titles.
 His first major WWF match was at the first-ever Survivor Series pay-per-view in 1987, when he participated in the first Survivor Series match and was a member of the winning team.